-Utilizing the updated one-percent annual chance coastal flood elevations, the updated coastal flood hazard analysis increases the understanding of local flood risk, encourages mitigation efforts, and improves the community’s resilience to flood losses (life, property, and business) on the Gulf coast.
+Utilizing the updated 1-percent annual chance coastal flood elevations, the updated coastal flood hazard analysis increases the understanding of local flood risk, encourages mitigation efforts and improves the community’s resilience to flood losses (life, property, and business) on the gulf coast.

 To obtain information on the status of flood studies in specific Gulf Coast areas, please visit FEMA’s Regional Coastal Analysis and Mapping Gulf Coast websites:

 FEMA Region IV Coastal Study (Alabama, Florida, Mississippi)

 For general information about the FEMA Regional offices responsible for managing the Gulf coastal flood studies, please visit the following websites:

 Additional technical information for the Gulf coast can be found at:

 FEMA 550, Recommended Residential Construction for the Gulf Coast: Building on Strong and Safe Foundations, provides recommendations for rebuilding homes destroyed by hurricanes on the Gulf Coast.

 Find answers to many of your questions by visiting our Coastal Frequently Asked Questions page.